Meditation Statistics (June 2026) What Does It Do? How To Do It?

 3. Chakra Meditation

-Chakra meditation helps you balance your body’s energy centres called chakras, which make you feel more aligned and healthy.
+Chakra meditation helps you balance your body’s energy centers called chakras, which make you feel more aligned and healthy.

 Chakra meditation involves visualisation of each chakra, from the base of your spine to the top of your head, which helps to clear blockages and improve your well-being.